Cerebral spinal fluid (CSF) collection

 - Bleeding into the spinal canal or around the brain (subdural hematomas).

 - Headache after the test that can last a few hours or days.
 If headaches last more than a few days (especially when you sit, stand or walk) you might have a CSF-leak.
 You should talk to your physician if this occurs.

 - Infection introduced by the needle going through the skin

 There is an increased risk of bleeding in people who take blood thinners.

 Brain herniation may occur if this test is done on a person with a mass in the brain (such as a tumor or abscess).
 This can result in brain damage or death.
 This test is not done if an exam or test reveals signs of a brain mass.

 Damage to the nerves in the spinal cord may occur, particularly if the person moves during the test.

-Cisternal puncture or ventricular puncture carry additional risks of brain or spinal cord damage and bleeding within the brain.
+Cisternal puncture or ventricular puncture carries additional risks of brain or spinal cord damage and bleeding within the brain.

-This test is particularly dangerous for people with:
+This test is more dangerous for people with: